Posture (psychology): Features of temperament

 Constitutional theories in psychology (e.g., Sheldon, Kretschmer) emphasize the relationship between body structure and temperament.
 These theories have been around since Hippocrates thought that body structure goes hand in hand with the temperament and susceptibility to certain diseases.
 Scientific research on relationship of body appearance and temperament traits was begun in the early twentieth century by German psychiatrist Ernst Kretschmer.
 He studied the relationship between body structure and the onset of psychosis.
-Presented here in brief is the theory of Phyllis Whitman, William Sheldon, and Ghas Katz.
-These researchers distinguished between different constitutional variations or physical nature of one's body and psychotic behavior reactions or temperament.
+Presented here in brief is the theory of Phyllis Whitman, William Sheldon, and Charles Katz.
+These researchers distinguished between different constitutional variations or physical nature of one's body, psychotic behavior reactions and temperament.
 The three constitutional variations are endomorphy, mesomorphy, and ectomorphy.
 The three corresponding psychotic behavior reactions are affective, heboid, and paranoid.

 Some researchers have argued that Sheldon's findings of a strong relationship between body structure and the type of temperament are due to methodological shortcomings within his studies, and that the relationship between the two is actually lower than he claims.